enkidevs/curriculum/java/fundamentals/java-basics/java-strings.md

 ---
 ## Content

 What's odd about Java is that *character sequences*, or *strings*, are not *primitives*.
-However, because they are often used, `Strings have priority over other classes.
+However, because they are often used, `String`s have priority over other classes.

 In other words, a `String` is not a primitive, but an `Object`, and one of the simplest.
 A `String` is initialized as such:
 ```java